Foreign Jobs

 The industry generates £2.94 for every £1 expended, contributing to 11% of Scotland’s GDP.
 It is essential to Scotland’s net-zero objectives and encompasses a variety of sub-sectors.
 The average annual compensation for a construction laborer in Scotland is £25,054.

-5. Sales representatives
+5. Sales representatives:

 Personalizing solutions to meet consumer needs, sales professionals employ communication skills to market and sell products and services.
 They expand their clientele by engaging in advertising, merchandising, and lead follow-up, whether in person, online, or over the phone.